 Dad sipped the coffee and looked out the window.
 I sensed he didn’t want to talk about his nightmares.
 What kind of nightmares would a person have, if they believed humanity is in danger from invisible monsters?
 His eyes turned back to me.
 “Are you having nightmares?”

 He held my hand on the table.
-I was still holding the fork, dripping with maple syrup, which got on our fingers.
+I was still holding the fork, dripping with maple syrup, which got on my fingers.
 He didn’t care.

 “I’ve been dreaming of… I’ve been dreaming about…” I didn’t want to tell him the truth.
 “People… people over me, kind of, I don’t know, draining me.”

 No, they weren’t people, but I didn’t want to tell him about the things in my dreams, whatever they were.
 If he already believed in monsters, I didn’t want to encourage him.
 He’s crazy.
 Right?